ndrplz/eurlex-toolbox/README.md

 > Palazzi, Andrea and Luigi Lonardo.
 "A Dataset, Software Toolbox, and Interdisciplinary Research Agenda for the Common Foreign and Security Policy", to appear in the European Foreign Affairs Review Vol. 25, Issue 2 (July 2020).

-In case you find this dataset and toolbox helpful for your research (we hope so!), please mention the above paper.
+In case you find this dataset and toolbox helpful for your research (we hope so!), please mention the paper above.